AkiraMiyakoda/mariadb-trimmean-plugin/README.md

 sudo make install
 ```

-Don't forget to run this statement to define the function in in your MariaDB client.
+Don't forget to run this statement to define the function in your MariaDB client.
 ```
 CREATE AGGREGATE FUNCTION trimmean RETURNS REAL SONAME 'libtrimmean_plugin.so';
 ```